On this page

 Legislation is in place that determines and regulates eligibility for redundancy and other payments in the event of an employer terminating employment, or beginning retrenchments.

-The General Employee Entitlements and Redundancy Scheme (GEERS) was established by the Commonwealth Government to support employees who lose employment because their employer becomes insolvent or bankrupt.
-If workers facing retrenchment are owed entitlements, GEERS can help them claim from these employers.
+Through the Fair Entitlements Guarantee (FEG), the Commonwealth Government provides financial assistance to cover certain unpaid employment entitlements to eligible employees who lose their job due to the liquidation or bankruptcy of their employer.
+If workers facing retrenchment are owed entitlements, FEG can help them claim from these employers.

 CSS is relied upon in order to use this site.
 Please enable and refresh your page.
 For information on accessibility please navigate to the link in the footer of this page.
 Thank you.